-The Field Book Registry includes 5 types of records: (1) Collection records, (2) Item [or field book] records, (3) Personal Biographies, (4) Organization Histories; and (5) Expedition Histories.
+The Field Book Project creates 5 types of records: (1) Collection records, (2) Item [or field book] records, (3) Personal Biographies, (4) Organization Histories; and (5) Expedition Histories.
 To limit the search to just field books, select search category Type “field notes.”

 Other types of records can be selected by using the following keyword searches in quotations.

 This is a small but consistently growing segment of the field books led by the Smithsonian Institution Archives (SIA’s) Division of Digital Services and their awesome digitization staff.
-To find all currently available digitized field books, select Online Media and limit to “Electronic Resource”.
+To find all currently available digitized field books, select Online Media and limit to “Electronic Resource” or "Images."

 This can give you a lot of information about the format of the field book.
 Field books come in a wide variety of formats including videos, photographs, journals, diaries, and slides just to name a few.